Security, Compliance, Data Governance

 Time synchronization across distributed systems ensures accurate sequencing of events.
 NTP-synchronized clocks prevent scenarios where audit logs show effects before causes due to clock skew.

 Access control for audit logs must be strictly managed.
-Only security and compliance personnel should have read access, with all access to audit logs themselves generating higher-level audit events—auditing the auditors.
+Only security and compliance personnel should have read access, with all access to audit logs themselves generating higher-level audit events, auditing the auditors.
+For modern security architectures that treat audit logging as a core component, see Zero Trust for Streaming.

 Regular review processes ensure audit logs fulfill their purpose.
 Periodic access reviews, automated anomaly detection, and compliance report generation turn raw audit data into actionable insights.